CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Image sizes

 Rust is not so small.
 The official Rust image is 500 MB compressed to 1.4 GB uncompressed.
-I saved some 600MB of space just deleting the docs folder, that actually noone needs, because you can find it on the internet.
+I saved some 600MB of space just by deleting the docs folder, which no one needs because you can find it on the internet.
 I added in the image a lot of useful tools:

 - faster linking with mold,